AtechPro/atechpro_kelaud_komputing/readme.md

 ## Chapter 1 : Kali Linux

-This is mostly you follow tutorial, copy and pasting, until you understand it, probably you need to twean
+This is mostly you follow tutorial, copy and pasting, until you understand it, probably you need to tweak

 > Port 80 should replace to port 8080 if needed btw

 well there is 3 ports, ssh, vnc and the web (which using novnc)

+OK don't be confused, **THIS IS NOT HOW DOCKER SHOULD BE RUNNED**, but well you know sometime doesn't mean you can't do it, its just experimental.

 ## Chapter 2 : File Manager